keycloak/keycloak-quickstarts/proxy/traefik/passthrough/README.md

 ## Traefik configuration

-The key parts of the Traefik configuration are explained below.
+Traefik separates its configuration into two files:

-traefik.yaml — static configuration
+- traefik.yaml — static configuration loaded at startup (entry points, dashboard, and providers).
+- keycloak.yaml — dynamic configuration for runtime routing rules, services, and health checks.

+Both files are required for this setup to work correctly.

+## traefik.yaml — static configuration:

 **Entry point for TLS traffic:**
 ```yaml